 The realization of the scale and immediacy of climate change, coupled with drastic action, might have widespread psychological effects.
 On the one hand, there would be optimism and relief.
 On the other, the grief for what has already been lost, and the anxiety about the still-uncertain future, would linger.

-As we delve deeper into the myriad of repercussions of halting CO2 emissions abruptly, it becomes increasingly clear that Earth’s systems are incredibly interconnected.
+The repercussions of halting CO2 emissions abruptly, it becomes clear that Earth’s systems are interconnected.
 The journey of recovery and adaptation would be multifaceted, touching every aspect of life on our planet.

 The Earth’s Energy Balance